Fairhaven, Bellingham, Washington

 Fairhaven (or Fairhaven Village) was a settlement in Washington state founded in 1883 by Dan Harris.
-In 1903, it became part of the city of Bellingham.
+In 1903, it became part of the city of Bellingham and remains a historic neighborhood.

 Description

 The Fairhaven area is situated on the south side of Bellingham, and borders Bellingham Bay on the west and Western Washington University on the northeast.

 Since 1989, Fairhaven has been the southernmost terminus of the Alaska Marine Highway System, Alaska's state run ferry system.
 The Bellingham Cruise Terminal is also the departure point for summer passenger ferry service to the San Juan Islands and Victoria, British Columbia, Canada operated by Victoria/San Juan Cruises.
 Nearby is Fairhaven Station, a small transportation hub which serves as Bellingham's Amtrak Cascades station stop as well as the Greyhound bus depot.
 Connections can be made to local taxis or local transit.
 Whatcom Transportation Authority recently upgraded Fairhaven's bus service to every 15 minutes as part of its Red Line.

 Fairhaven also plays outdoor movies every weekend during the summer at the Pickford Outdoor Cinema in Fairhaven's historical district.